joelberkeley/words/guides/idris-neovim.md

    require('idris2').setup({})
    ```
+1. Install configured plugins, by running `:PackerSync` in Neovim.
 1. Add a [.ipkg file](https://idris2.readthedocs.io/en/latest/reference/packages.html) to your project.
 You can create a new package file in the current directory with
    ```bash
    idris2 --init